Takatori, Nara: History

 The area of Takatori was part of ancient Yamato Province.
 Located on the road connecting Asuka with Yoshino and Kii Province, many kofun burial mounds are located within the town.
-Per the Nihon Shoki and other ancient texts, this area was settled by many toraijin immigrant clans, including the Yamatonoaya clan and the Hata clan.
+Per the Nihon Shoki and other ancient texts, this area was settled by many toraijin immigrant clans, including the Yamato no Aya clan and the Hata clan.
 The Nihon Shoki also contains a passage that prohibits felling of trees around Takatoriyama in 676 (the oldest forest conservation system in Japan) [1].
 This suggests that the area had developed as a region that supported the surrounding population since ancient times.
 Per the Wamyō Ruijushō the Hata clan grew medicinal herbs brought to Japan from Silla in this area.
 During the Muromachi period, the area was ruled by the Ochi clan, and in the Sengoku period, the massive Takatori Castle was constructed.
 The town was the jōkamachi of Takatori Domain under the Tokugawa shogunate in the Edo period.

-The village of Takatori was established on April 1, 1889 with the creation of the modern municipalities system.
+The village of Takatori was established on April 1, 1889, with the creation of the modern municipalities system.
 It was elevated to town status on June 3, 1891.
-On October 1, 1954 Takatori annexed the neighboring villages of Funakura and Ochioka.
+On October 1, 1954, Takatori annexed the neighboring villages of Funakura and Ochioka.